Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 title: Install additional software
 ---

-You can install the third-party software used by Alfresco Content Services independently.
-Some of the software can be installed any time before or after installing Alfresco Content Services.
+You can install the third-party software used by Content Services independently.
+Some of the software can be installed any time before or after installing Content Services.

 ## Install LibreOffice

-In Alfresco Content Services, you can transform a document from one format to another, for example, a text file to a PDF file.
+In Content Services, you can transform a document from one format to another, for example, a text file to a PDF file.
 To access these transformation facilities, you must install LibreOffice.
-This is optional, and can be done any time after Alfresco Content Services is installed.
+This is optional, and can be done any time after Content Services is installed.

 1. Browse to the LibreOffice download site: [LibreOffice download site](https://www.libreoffice.org/download/download/){:target="_blank"}